 Segmented mutational sensitivity profile

 This interactive plot shows the per-residue mutational sensitivity, defined as the average GEMME score over the 19 possible substitutions.
 The values are scaled between 0 and 1.
 Residues highly sensitive to mutations will have a value close to 1, and residues highly tolerant a value close to 0.
 The profile is segmented using the FPOP algorithm, which identifies changepoints in the signal through 'functional pruning'.
 Informally, each detected changepoint signifies a shift in the mean.
 This representation allows for emphasizing protein segments under stronger or weaker selective pressure than their surrounding background.
 Purple: the segment mean is higher than the two neighbouring segments.
 Red: the segment mean is higher than one neighbour and lower than the other one.
-A pLDDT track is added on top of the mutational sensitivity profile to improve interpretability -- for instance, toward the identification of putative binding and regulatory sites in unstructured regions.
-The four classes for pLDDT are those defined in the AlphaFold Database, orange: very low, yellow: low, light blue: medium, dark blue: high.
+When an AlphaFold2-predicted structure is provided, a pLDDT track is added on top of the mutational sensitivity profile to improve interpretability -- for instance, toward the identification of putative binding and regulatory sites in unstructured regions.
+The four pLDDT classes are those defined in the AlphaFold Database, orange: very low, yellow: low, light blue: medium, dark blue: high.
+Note: a structure is considered as AlphaFold2-predicted if (i) retrieved from the AlphaFold Database, or (ii) TITLE ALPHAFOLD MONOMER V2.0 is present in the PDB file header, or (iii) alphafold / AF is present in the PDB file name (e.g., insulin_4459d_unrelaxed_alphafold2_ptm_model_1_seed_000.pdb or AF-P11362-F1-model_v4.pdb).

 segmentation profile